Last decade gave rise of many Direct to Consumer(D2C) business models.

 Will D2C completely change retail?
 Don’t think so.
 But will certainly distract a certain portion of the market.

 To succeed in D2C brands must develop a merchant’s mindset.

-Imagine Procter and Gamble building a mobile-app + free-home-delivery model with their products like Tide, Head & Shoulders, Oral-B. Will this model work?
-Will consumers download a P&G app and start ordering from there?
+Imagine Procter and Gamble builds a mobile-app + free-home-delivery model with their products like Tide, Head & Shoulders, Oral-B. Will this model work?
+Will consumers download a P&G app and start orders from there?

 This goes back to the famous question, will a D2C model end retail?
 Will stores completely go away?

 When we look at the fundamentals of shopping, one of the key reasons people walk to a Walmart store or Safeway the freedom to explore different products with a wide range selection and the trust that the retailer offers the best price.
 One could argue that when Amazon has over 500 million products, isn’t it easier to buy from there?
 Why do people still drive to stores?